Monetary Fines Under the EU AI Act

 High-Risk Violations: Up to €20 Million or 4% of Global Turnover

-High-risk systems are often used in critical fields like healthcare, law enforcement, and education, where errors can have significant impacts.
-For example, an AI recruitment tool that demonstrates algorithmic bias and leads to discriminatory hiring decisions would fall into this category.
-These penalties ensure that high-risk systems prioritize fairness, accountability, and transparency.
+Example: High-risk systems are often used in critical fields like healthcare, law enforcement, and education, where errors can have significant impacts.
+An AI recruitment tool that demonstrates algorithmic bias and leads to discriminatory hiring decisions would fall into this category.

 Other Non-Compliance: Up to €10 Million or 2% of Global Turnover